These Spicy Seared Scallops with Pasta is an easy and quick Date Night dinner, featuring sea scallops tossed in spices and seared to perfection!

 Making Spicy Seared Sea Scallops

 To make seared scallops, you’ll get a little butter very hot in a sauté pan.
-Get it very, very, hot.
-Then you’ll take the scallops, which you’ll have patted dry and tossed with salt and seasoning, and add them to the pan.
+Then, take the scallops, which you’ll have patted dry and tossed with salt and seasoning, and add them to the pan.
+Make sure to leave a little room around each scallop when you set them in the pan– if they’re too close to each other, the liquid from the scallops will prevent a good sear.
 Cook the scallops for about 2 minutes and flip, and then another 2 minutes.

 Next, serve the scallops with some fast and easy Red Wine Pasta Sauce, or use a pre-made red sauce.
 If your sauce is pre-made, avoid sweet red sauces that will clash with the spicy scallops, and stick to basic vegetable or spicy sauces.
 Use the pasta of your choice, and dig in!
 If you start the pasta and pasta sauce, and then begin working on the scallops, your whole meal should be ready in about 15 minutes.